zackeryfretty/Beaver-Builder-Flodesk/README.md

 To use:

 - Download the [ZIP file](https://github.com/zackeryfretty/Beaver-Builder-Flodesk/archive/refs/heads/main.zip).
-- Install & activate the plugin usual way.
+- Install & activate the plugin the usual way (Plugins > Add New).
 - Select "Flodesk" when using the Subscribe Form module and enjoy!

-NOTE: Please use this plugin at your own risk, I can't be held responsible if it does anything crazy on you or breaks.
-The Flodesk API seems pretty new, so things may change.
-Zero Warranty.
+NOTE: Use this plugin **at your own risk**.
+It comes with no warranty and I can’t be held liable for any data loss or other unexpected issues that might arise with using it — absolutely no exceptions.
+If you install this on your site I assume you understand this.